• Skip to primary navigation

 Plated on a brown wooden plate is the potatoes and tomatoes with fresh herbs sprinkled on top.

-Herbs de Provence Baby Potatoes and Tomatoes are dairy free, gluten-free and vegan.
+Roasted Potatoes and Tomatoes recipe is dairy free, gluten-free and vegan.
 We used a little dairy free olive oil margarine for this dish.
 If you are not vegan or have dietary dairy issues then butter is best.
 For our low carb/diabetic friends, decrease the potato portion and increase the tomato portion or substitute potatoes with cauliflower.

-When the oven is in use for roasts and other dishes stove top dishes, Herbs de Provence Baby Potatoes and Tomatoes is a super delicious and easy side dish.
+When the oven is in use for roasts and other dishes stove top dishes, roasted Potatoes with Tomatoes is a super delicious and easy side dish.

 More Tasty Side Dish Recipes